 If you are wondering ‘what’s on in Sydney’ and don’t mind a bit of a drive, the Kangaroo Valley NSW should be your next destination to visit.
 Kangaroo Valley NSW offers everything and most suits for travelers looking for relax and less travelled destination from Sydney.
 Many travelers asked what are the things to do in Kangaroo Valley?
 It’s an endless list and few of highlights these.
 It is beautiful countryside you can immerse yourself with lush green.
 Why not local foods like best meat pies and do few outdoor activities such as kayaking and wine tasting.

-A two hour drive from Sydney and Canberra will have you in the centre of the Kangaroo Valley.
-The Kangaroo Valley is home to many sparkly rivers, farms and enchanted wilderness.
+A drive to Kangaroo Valley NSW is considerably easy and advice to use the M31.
+A two-hour drive from Sydney and Canberra will have you in the centre of the Kangaroo Valley.
+The Kangaroo Valley NSW is home to many sparkly rivers, farms and enchanted wilderness.

-The Kangaroo river is one of the famous Sydney water attractions.
+The Kangaroo river is one of the famous attractions in Kangaroo Valley.
 Not only its sparkling clear water but also options to kayak down it through the trees and bends it is a very popular tourist spot.
 There are plenty of parks and campgrounds nearby.
 So, you can set up for the day or overnight to experience the area to the fullest.